dazinator/dazinator.github.io/source/_posts/2015-12-01-dnnpackager-getting-started.md

 ![AddUserControl.PNG]({{site.baseurl}}/assets/posts/AddUserControl.PNG)

-We then need to change our new User Control to make it inherit from `PortalModuleBase` rather than `System.Web.UI.UserControl`
+We then need to change our new User Control to make it inherit from `PortalModuleBase` rather than `System.Web.UI.UserControl`.

 So change this: